pillforge/documentation/source/index.rst

 design environment currently in development.

-To get started writing a TinyOS application, follow the TinyOS :ref:`Installation Guide` for Ubuntu.
+To get started writing a TinyOS application, follow the TinyOS :ref:`Installation Guide <Installation Guide>` for Ubuntu.

 **Step 4:** Test and debug code
 -------------------------------

-To test, debug, and eventually implement the code, there exists a Debugger Board with all of the functionalities of the flexible circuit, including an identical MCU and the same wireless capabilities.
+To test, debug, and eventually implement the code, there exists a Development Board with all of the functionalities of the flexible circuit, including an identical MCU and the same wireless capabilities.
-Refer to the :ref:`Debugger Guide` for more information on the board layout and functions.
+Refer to the :ref:`Development Guide` for more information on the board layout and functions.

 We have developed a TinyOS platform called VUMCR that will serve as the make target for the application.
-For support with using the debugger board to port TinyOS, see the :ref:`VUMCR Platform Support`
+For support with using the Development Board to port TinyOS, see the :ref:`VUMCR Platform Support`